 Amazon £6.00 or £5.00 if ordered through Chris Ensor

-This study looks at the unique and fascinating features of the three cemeteries in Addingham, looking at each cemetery in turn and dwelling on their most remarkable features.
-The section on St Peter's Church poses a question about if or not the Rector committed suicide in 1789, two centuries before Chris Brook's Preface.
+This study looks at the unique and fascinating features, Quaker, C of E and Methodist, of the three cemeteries in Addingham, looking at each cemetery in turn and dwelling on their most remarkable features.
+The section on St Peter's Church poses a question about whether or not the Rector committed suicide in 1789.
 Contains a brief biography of Addingham's most famous, some say notorious son, Samuel Cunliffe-Lister, who gave Bradford both Manningham Park and the money to build the internationally known art gallery, Cartwright Hall.
 Instead of a mausoleum, the Listers built a crypt in St Peter's, and in this Samuel Cunliffe-Lister, first Baron Masham of Swinton, was buried.
 Even in death, class distinctions were preserved in each cemetery.